thecopboy/serveis-extraordinaris/DATABASE_SCHEMA.md

 CREATE TRIGGER update_users_updated_at BEFORE UPDATE ON users
     FOR EACH ROW EXECUTE FUNCTION update_updated_at_column();

-CREATE TRIGGER update_historial_empreses_updated_at BEFORE UPDATE ON historial_empreses
+CREATE TRIGGER update_empreses_updated_at BEFORE UPDATE ON empreses
     FOR EACH ROW EXECUTE FUNCTION update_updated_at_column();

 CREATE TRIGGER update_tipus_servei_updated_at BEFORE UPDATE ON tipus_servei